 - Colors: White, brown, yellow, black, buff

 - Markings: Male and female birds look alike (female birds are slightly larger) with a rick dark brown body that may show buff edges on the feathers.
-Thehead, neck and tail are bright, plain white, and the eyes, bill, legs and feet are yellow.
+The head, neck and tail are bright, plain white, but could show faint spotting in younger birds or when feathers are dirty or worn.
+The eyes, bill, legs and feet are yellow.
 Black talons are thick and powerful.

 These raptors are fairly quiet and use a throaty, high pitched chatter call with a laugh-like cadence.
 The Hollywood long shriek often associated with bald eagles in movies is actually a red-tailed hawk.